maxamillion32/starterTemplate-Rate-Object-API/README.md

 # starterTemplate-Rate-Object-API
-a starter template for rating a custom object using the Stamplay Rest API
+a Javascript starter template for rating a custom object using the Stamplay Rest API

 **NOTE: Users must be logged in to use the rating function!**